lsst-ts/observatory-ops-docs/AuxTel/Non-Standard-Operations/Recovery-after-Shutdown/Recovery-after-Shutdown.rst

 Overview
 ========

-This document describes to procedures necessary to recover the AuxTel systems from a major event.
+This document describes the procedures necessary to recover the AuxTel systems from a major event.
-This might include a power shutdown, a major software upgrade, or a loss of network connectivity.
+This may include a power shutdown, a major software upgrade, or a loss of network connectivity.

 .. _AuxTel-Recovery-after-Shutdown-Precondition:

 Precondition
 =============

-These procedures should be applied any time the AuxTel systems are not operating normally.
+These procedures should be applied whenever the AuxTel systems are not operating normally.
-Not all procedures will need to be followed in every case, and the user should use judgement and only apply the recovery procedures to the systems that are not operating normally.
+Not all procedures will need to be followed in every case, and the user should use judgment and only apply the recovery procedures to the systems that are not operating normally.

 .. note::